LuciMcD/streaming-04-multiple-consumers/README.md

 1. Run emitter_of_tasks.py (say y to monitor RabbitMQ queues)

 Explore the RabbitMQ website.
+Note: Make sure module pika is installed.
+Open a new terminal and use command for Windows: python -m pip install pika.

 ## Execute a Consumer / Worker

 1. Run listening_worker.py

 Will it terminate on its own?
 How do you know?
+This will not terminate on its own.
+Ctrl C, is required to stop the process.
+It will continue to wait for another message.

 ## Ready for Work